Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

     If `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced at the rate specefied in `blockPeriodSeconds`.

+### Rewards

+When you are using a gas enabled network you can decide who gets the rewards.
+This is broken down into two concepts transaction cost rewards and block rewards.
+By default the transaction cost rewards go to the validator and there are no additional block rewards allocated.

+#### Transaction Cost Rewards

+When sending a transaction on a gas enabled network the cost of the transaction is deducted from the sender.
+This amount is then allocated depending upon the `beneficiaryMode`.

+#### Block Rewards

+In addition to transaction cost rewards block rewards can also be applied at each block.

-### Block reward
+### Beneficary Mode

-When you are using a gas fee, you might want to reward some faucets or accounts at every block.
+The beneficiary mode is used to decide which account to send rewards too.
+This applies to both transaction cost rewards and block rewards.
+This can either be a single beneficiary that is applied to all blocks and transactions or to the validator of the block.

-To do so, add a `transitions` configuration item and set the following:
+To configure rewards add a `transitions` configuration item and set the following:

-* `blockReward` is in wei, and can be either a decimal or hexadecimal-encoded value in a string.
+* `blockReward` is in wei, and can be either a decimal or hexadecimal-encoded value in a string - this is optional.
-* `miningBeneficiary` is a single account, list of accounts, or all validators.
+* `miningBeneficiary` is a single account to receive benefits.
-* `beneficiaryMode` is `"fixed"` for a single account, `"list"` for a list of accounts, or `"validators"` for all validators.
+* `beneficiaryMode` is `"fixed"` for a fixed single account or `"validator"` for the validator that validates that block.

 !!! example

+    === "Single account no block reward"

+        ```json
+        "transitions": [{
+          "block": ...,
+          "miningBeneficiary": "0x...",
+          "beneficiaryMode":"fixed"
+        }]
+        ```

+    === "validators no block rewards"

+        ```json
+        "transitions": [{
+          "block": ...,
+          "beneficiaryMode": "validator"
+        }]
+        ```

-    === "Single account mining beneficiary"
+    === "Single account with block reward"

-        ```bash
+        ```json
         "transitions": [{
           "block": ...,
           "blockReward": "0xc",